anfinil/activity-feed/README.md

     end
 ```

-Above we've configured the Redis client, passed the proc that creates new Redis clients into the Redis Backend for `ActiveFeed`.
+Above we've configured the Redis client, passed the proc that creates new Redis clients into the Redis Backend for `ActivityFeed`.
 We've also limited the max size of the feed to a 1000 items – which are typically 1000 most recent events.

 ##### Multiple Independent Activity Feeds